-Introduction to Design: Practice and Appreciation (for non-majors)
+Introduction to Design: Practice and Appreciation

-Course description: Welcome to the Introduction to Design: Practice and Appreciation Course!
+Course Description: Welcome to the Introduction to Design: Practice and Appreciation Course!
 This course takes a holistic approach to offer an overview of design history in context to the applied design practices throughout modern and postmodern eras.
 Through theoretical learning and class project processes, the course expects students to develop a basic understanding of design theories and practice to appreciate design as a professional discipline with a multitude of approaches.
 The intention of this course is to bring students the sound knowledge and skill to expand the design experience in conjunction with their own discipline for future learning and practices.

 This course is not a software learning course, but it encourages students to learn and use design software and apps in the design process.